Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Nonlinear Burgers Dynamics

 Before discussing the numerical results, we present, in Fig.~\ref{Fig:QNPU_Burgers}, the low-depth implementation of Hadamard test circuits utilized to evaluate the $G_{i}^{\lambda_{j_{0}}}$\textquotesingle{s} terms.
 First, the $G_{1}^{\lambda_{j_0}}$ term (up to a constant) in Eq.~(\ref{EQ:Burgers3}) represents the overlap of two quantum states, which can be measured using the quantum circuit illustrated in Fig.~\ref{Fig:QNPU_Burgers}a.
 Here, $\hat{U}_{t}$ represents the unitary operator at time $t$, and $\hat{U}^{\lambda{j_{0}}}_{t+\tau}$ denotes the ansatz at the time instance $t+\tau$, evaluated at $\lambda_{j} = \lambda_{j_{0}}$.
 The component $G_{2}^{\lambda_{j_0}}$ ($G_{3}^{\lambda_{j_0}}$) comprises two terms that differ only in the operators $\hat{A}$ and $\hat{A}^{\dagger}$.
 For terms in the $G_{2}^{\lambda_{j_0}}$ ($G_{3}^{\lambda_{j_0}}$), we utilize the quantum circuit depicted in Fig.~\ref{Fig:QNPU_Burgers}b~(Fig.~\ref{Fig:QNPU_Burgers}c).
 In these circuits, the $\hat{A}^{\dagger}$ operation is implemented by inverting the $\hat{A}$ circuit, which is highlighted with beige color in Fig.~\ref{Fig:QNPU_Burgers}b.

 We now numerically solve the dynamics of fluid velocity fields in the turbulent regime with kinematic viscosity $\nu = 10^{-3}$ and the initial conditions given as a Gaussian profile with standard deviation $\sigma = 0.3$.
 The VQA simulations are implemented using Qiskit \cite{Anis2021} platform and $5\times10^{4}$ shots per circuit.
 It is worth highlighting that although we optimize the cost function for Burgers\textquotesingle{} dynamics, we also evaluate the infidelity $F'(t) = 1 - \vert\braket{\Psi_{\rm classical}(t)|\Psi_{\rm opt}(t)}\vert^{2}$ of the optimized variational state $\ket{\Psi_{\rm opt}(t)}$ with respect to the target classical state $\ket{\Psi_{\rm classical}(t)}$.
 In this section, we adopt a time step of $\tau = \delta_{x}/10$.
 At the start of the time evolution, the variational parameters are selected to ensure that the PQC produces a state with high fidelity to the initial velocity field.
 Particularly, the variational parameters are chosen such that the infidelities at $t = 0$, i.e., the deviation of the initial quantum state from the corresponding classical initial state, are observed to be $7.28\times10^{-6}$, $3.92\times10^{-6}$, and $1.31\times10^{-4}$, by configuring the PQC with $d = 3$, $d = 5$, and $d = 7$ layers for $n = 3$, $n = 4$ and $n = 5$, respectively.
+Here, $n$ denotes the system size, i.e., the number of qubits used to encode $N = 2^{n}$ grid points.
 It is important to note that, for a fixed system size ($n$), a fewer number of layers ($d$) can impede the preparation of an initial state with high fidelity to its classical counterpart.
 Consequently, during state preparation, we also assess the expressivity of the ansatz to ensure that it can accurately encode the initial configuration of the fluid velocity field.